brefphp/bref/docs/deploy.md

 ## How it works

-Let's look at how serveless applications are deployed on AWS with SAM.
+Let's look at how serverless applications are deployed on AWS with SAM.

 ### Stacks